 With regard to the application process, Bank Indonesia will 1) check the completeness and accuracy of the documents 2) conduct interview with the candidate of head of representative office.
 For any other requirements time for getting the letter you need, you can our services overview.

-Feel free to contact Cekindo Bisnis Grup for a free quotation to help you with Representative Office in Indonesia.
+Feel free to contact us for a free quotation on how to register a foreign company in Indonesia.

 Leave a Reply